-Minimum requirement Documentary evidence 26 consecutive weeks of full-time training at registrar level in an Aotearoa New Zealand OHNS Unit completed since 1 January 2021 and before 29 March 2024 Statement of Service from hospital administration identifying the level of employment, length of employment and specialty working in.
+Minimum requirement Documentary evidence 26 consecutive weeks of full-time training at registrar level in an Aotearoa New Zealand OHNS Unit completed since 1 January 2021 and before 11 April 2025 Statement of Service from hospital administration identifying the level of employment, length of employment and specialty working in.
 Prospective evidence is not valid.

-- a) 26-week rotation may include no more than 6 weeks of leave - b) Consultants with a Vocational Registration in OHNS must staff the unit. - c) One of the nominated referees on the application form must include an OHNS consultant in that unit.
+- a) 26-week rotation may include no more than 6 weeks of leave - b) Consultants with a Vocational Registration in OHNS must staff the unit. - c) One of the nominated referees on the application form must include an OHNS consultantin that unit.
 This cannot include a surgical supervisor or any other member of the NZ Training Subcommittee. - d) Relief rotations cannot be accepted as mandatory eligibility rotations unless they are full time OHNS relief.
-Relief rotations may count toward the CV score". - e) If a SET Trainee was on parental leave for at least one year during the two years prior to the first application to SET in any of the RACS nine surgical specialties, eligibility and scoring will consider the last two (2) clinical years. - f) Applicants in full-time research for a Higher Degree (Masters by research or PhD) must complete this requirement in the three (3) years immediately prior to commencing full-time research and before 29 March 2024.
+Relief rotations may count toward the CV score". - e) If a SET Applicant was on parental leave for at least one year during the two years prior to the first application to SET in any of the RACS nine surgical specialties, eligibility and scoring will consider the last two (2) clinical years. - f) Applicants in full-time research for a Higher Degree (Masters by research or PhD) must complete this requirement in the three (3) years immediately prior to commencing full-time research and before 11 April 2025.
 Part-time rotations undertaken during the research period may be considered and will be calculated pro-rata.
 Evidence of hours worked per month must be provided.

-7.2.5 Surgical experience (Pre-vocational registrar training)
+7.2.5 Surgical experience (pre-vocational registrar training)

-Minimum requirement Documentary evidence A minimum of 26 weeks of full-time training at the pre-vocational registrar level of non-OHNS surgical experience.
-This must have been completed since 1 January 2020 and before 29 March 2024.
+Minimum requirement Documentary evidence A minimum of 26 weeks of full-time training at the pre-vocational registrar level of non- OHNS surgical experience.
+This must have been completed since 1 January 2020 and before 11 April 2025.
 Statement of Service from hospital administration identifying the level of employment, length of employment and specialty working in.
 Prospective evidence is not valid.
+A minimum of 26 weeks of full-time training at the pre-vocational registrar level of non- OHNS surgical experience.
+This must have been completed since 1 January 2020 and

 - a) 26-week rotation may include no more than 6 weeks leave. - b) Surgical rotations are defined as one of the nine specialties of RACS. - Surgical night rotations cannot be accepted as mandatory eligibility rotations but may be counted toward the CV score. - d) Relief rotations cannot be accepted as mandatory eligibility rotations unless they are full-time OHNS relief.
-Relief rotations may count toward the CV score. - e) Applicants in full-time research for a Higher Degree (Masters by research or PhD) must complete this requirement in the three (3) years immediately prior to commencing full-time research and before 29 March 2024.
+Relief rotations may count toward the CV score. - e) Applicants in full-time research for a Higher Degree (Masters by research or PhD) must complete this requirement in the three (3) years immediately before commencing full-time research and before 11 April 2025.
 Applicants in full-time research may gain experience using multiple rotations.
 Ongoing and/or part-time rotations undertaken during the research period will be calculated pro-rata.
 Evidence of hours worked per month must be provided.